MyM-Uniovi/conmo/docs/source/quickstart.rst

     import conmo

-Some TensroFlow warnings might come up if your computer doesn't have installed a GPU, although that's not a problem for running conmo.
+Some TensorFlow warnings might come up if your computer doesn't have installed a GPU, although that's not a problem for running Conmo.

 You can also install Conmo manually downloading the source code from the Github repository.